aitorllj93/astro-loader-obsidian/packages/astro-loader-obsidian/README.md

 # astro-loader-obsidian

 Use your Obsidian vault in Astro projects.
-Supports i18n.

 ## Usage